As our score of grands hits 13

 and soon you'll be rolling again!

-And who cares if you fail
+And who cares if you don't make it

-not Omi she'll always cheer you all
+Omi'll always cheer you all

-the only thing I'd be sad about
+the only thing that'd make me sad

-is if falling kept you ever small
+is if falling kept you small

 My babies, fly your YOU flag